 Remember that the more surveys you complete, the more money you’ll make.

-No, nope, never.
-Steer clear of survey companies who are trying to fleece you of your hard-earned money.
+Steer clear of sites that are trying to fleece you of your hard-earned money.

 Survey companies need you much more than you need them.
 This is why legitimate and trusted survey sites are prepared to compensate you for your time and your opinion.